bojanazivanic1/Secure_Coding/README.md

 # Secure_Coding

-Two projects - demonstrating good and bad practices of secure coding in .NET/C#
+Two projects - demonstrating good and bad practices of secure coding in .NET/C# according to the OWASP Top 10 list for 2023

 ## Installation